Another year, another SEC title for Alabama — according to oddsmakers, at least.

 The Florida Gators return streaky quarterback Felipe Franks, who played lights-out in the Gators’ last four games in 2018.
 If he can sustain the level of play that got his team to seventh in the AP Top 25 after crushing Michigan in the Peach Bowl, the Gators could prove a major SEC wildcard.

 For the Auburn Tigers, despite a poor 2018 that saw them go 8-5 (3-5 in the SEC), hope springs eternal.
 That said, head coach Gus Malzahn is on the hot seat, and even his whopping $30 million buyout might not keep the War Eagle from flying the coop after another less-than-stellar campaign.

 Texas A&M is trending positively, despite sporting +2500 odds to win the conference.
 The Jimbo Fisher-led team has one of the most difficult schedules in all of college football, however, so their role might be more “spoiler” than contender.
 While Aggies fans may wish for something more, most sports bettors are probably okay with this.

 Kentucky surprised everyone last year, going 10-3 overall and 5-3 in conference play.
 The team lost a host of talent after that unexpected performance, and even the most die-hard Wildcats fans are skeptical of their chances to repeat such success.
 Still, any of the lower-ranked teams in the SEC could peel off a similar run.

-To see where your favorite teams rank in the SEC conference championship odds, the current odds are available below:
+To see where your favorite teams rank in the SEC conference championship odds, the current college football odds are available below:

 2019 SEC Conference Championship Odds